10 Natural Ways to Get Rid of Headaches

 4: Magnesium

-People most at risk for magnesium deficiency include individuals with heart disease, alcoholism, diabetes and people taking diuretics to regulate blood pressure.
+People most at risk for magnesium deficiency include individuals with heart disease, alcoholism, diabetes, and people taking diuretics to regulate blood pressure.
 Magnesium aids in preventing chemicals that transmit pain in the brain from firing and it supports platelet function.
-Magnesium improves the body’s healing processes and can inhibit cortical spreading depression.
-This occurrence is of brain wave signaling produces both sensory and visual changes evident during a headache and migraine.
+Magnesium improves the body’s healing processes and can inhibit the cortical spreading of depression.
+This occurrence of brain wave signaling produces both sensory and visual changes evident during a headache and migraine.
 (8)

 Magnesium Deficiency, 10 Signs Of Magnesium Deficiency